CiaranWelsh/binance-algo-trading-rs/resources/binance-spot-api-docs-master/faqs/spot_glossary.md

 * Order `status` where a order has been successfully sent to the Matching Engine.

 `newClientOrderId`
-* Parameter used in the SPOT API to assign the `clientOrderId` for the order being placed or the cancel message.
+* Parameter used in the SPOT API to assign the `client_order_id` for the order being placed or the cancel message.

 Notional value
 * The `price` * `qty` value.